 - 5. Continue to publish water conservation information on the village website for public education. - 6.
-For subdivision of properties that do not have access to the municipal water system, use of surface water (streams) as a source for domestic water supply will be subject to approval and permit by the Fraser Health Authority.
+For subdivision of properties that do not have access to the municipal water system, support use of surface water (streams) for domestic water subject to the Drinking Water Protection Act and Regulation, and approval from the Fraser Health Authority.